 As is Bel Thorne, though in its case it was a hermaphrodite to start with.

 Cersei is a possible example.
 She uses sex to manipulate men, and has an affair with a woman with whom she conspires.
 In her affair with the woman, however, it's not completely clear who is manipulating whom, and after their first sexual encounter she didn't want it to happen again, nor has she shown an attraction to any other woman.

 In-universe, Oberyn Martell is viewed as one by most of the other nobles of Westeros — he has a lot of bastards (so many that they've even got a nickname — the "Sand Snakes"), is often said to have sex with men, and is not looked on favorably for his crippling of the heir to Highgarden at a tourney years ago and his penchant for fighting with poisoned weapons.
+Also because his long-term paramour—basically his wife, except they're not married—is a bastard daughter, which makes her a completely unfit consort in the eyes of the rest of Westeros for even a lowly Knight, let alone the younger brother of one of the great lords.
+His genuinely loves his children though, and his own people don't seem to mind his sexual appetites.
 Compared to Gregor Clegane, though, Oberyn looks like a Knight in Shining Armor.
 Then again, everyone in the series looks good compared to Gregor Clegane.